SakethReddy1111/Home_Depot/README.md

 <h3>Description</h3>

 <p>Built for construct week in unit4 at Masai School to showCase what we learnt till now.
-Implemented using Backend</p>
+Implemented using Backend.
+Only for educational purpose.</p>

 <h3>Tech Stacks : </h3>